Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Confidence Stets for Multiple Inference

-We start with introducing basic notation and assumptions for our context; for general monographs on LMMs and generalisations see \cite{Demidenko2004} or \cite{Jiang2007}.
-The best linear unbiased predictor (BLUP) as an estimator of $\mu_i$ reads as
+We start by introducing further notation and assumptions, for a general monograph on LMMs and generalizations see e.g. \cite{Demidenko2004}.
+For model (\ref{LMM}), under the marginal law, the best linear unbiased predictor (BLUP) of $\mu_i = \mathbf{l}_i^t\bta + \mathbf{h}_i^t\mathbf{v}_i$ reads as